mvcss/mvcss.github.com/source/modules.md

 # Modules

 Modules in this context refer to any unit of style that can be found across multiple pages. **Most of your styles should be found here**.
-This draws from the OOCSS idea of separating everything into usable chunks, making it second-nature if you're familiar with that method.
+This draws from the OOCSS idea of separating everything into reusable chunks, making it second-nature if you're familiar with that method.

 ## Examples of Modules